Acupuncture uses very fine needles placed at specific points on the body.

 Needle phobic?Unlike the movies, we don't cover you with hundreds of needles!
 And acupuncture certainly doesn't hurt like a blood test.
 Often weird sensations may be felt - things like heaviness, pulling, tingling can be felt briefly and then you won't feel anything.
 Believe it or not, many people find it so relaxing and calming that they have a nap on the table.

-While biomedicine often struggles to articulate how and why acupuncture works, the Acupuncture Evidence Project lists the current research into what conditions acupuncture has been found effective in recent studies, which you can find here.
+Western medicine often struggles to articulate how and why acupuncture works.
+The Acupuncture Evidence Project lists the current research into what conditions acupuncture have been found effective in recent studies.
+Read more here.

 To find out how acupuncture may benefit you and your family's health, book in a consultation today.